-Applications for student housing for new students are mailed with the admissions acceptance letter.
-New students are urged to take advantage of the simple and convenient online application available at housing.usc.edu.
+New students may apply for housing once they have been admitted to the university and are urged to take advantage of the simple and convenient online application available at housing.usc.edu.
+Those who wish to submit a paper application will find a form on the Web site that can be printed out, completed and mailed in.
 Applicants may request roommates on their applications; those using the online application system may take advantage of a roommate matching feature, which sorts potential roommates based on living preferences and offers them the chance to exchange email prior to formally requesting each other.

 Residential EducationResidential Education supervises the university programs and live-in staff in the USC housing system.
 Special interest housing and faculty-student programs, including residential colleges, are coordinated by this office.

 Residential CollegesUSC established its first comprehensive residential college in 1987 and currently offers five such programs on campus.
 Being a part of the community of students, scholars and faculty at Birnkrant Residential College is available to freshman and returning residents.

 North Residential College and New Residential College are especially attractive to students with an interest in business, multicultural interaction and cinema.
 Like Birnkrant Residential College, New and North Residential College are available to freshmen and returning students.

 The International Residential College at Parkside provides a venue where undergraduate and graduate students as well as live-in USC faculty and visiting professors come together to promote stimulating cultural and intellectual exchanges among individuals from many countries.

 The new Arts and Humanities Residential College at Parkside, which opened in fall 2007, connects students to the cultural offerings of USC and Los Angeles.